Codexity-APR/Codexity/README.md

 The preshot repair works with three models: SantaCoder and StarCoder.
 The installation of SantaCoder must follow the instructions of https://github.com/bigcode-project/starcoder.cpp.
 The starcoder.cpp folder must be placed at Codexity_main/Preshot.
 The SantaCoder model should be at  Codexity_main/Preshot/starcoder.cpp/models/bigcode as precised in the relevant GitHub explanation.

 For StarCoder, the default path is set to the respective HugginFace repositories.
-The path to the model can be modified in their respective Python files.
+The path to the model can be modified in their respective Python files: Codexity_main/Iteration/gen.py and Codexity_main/preshot/santa.py (starcoder.py)

 ## Openai API key